-If you’ve been trying to build certain habits this year, but have run out of steam, then I want to share a tool I’ve been using to regain momentum when it is inevitably lost during the ebb and flow of weeks and months.
+If you’ve been trying to build certain habits this year, but have run out of steam, then I want to share a tool I’ve been using to increase my productivity and regain momentum when it is inevitably lost during the ebb and flow of weeks and months.

 At the start of the year, I wrote out a list of the habits that I wanted to work on to improve their consistency and ultimately have them taking place effortlessly.
 The list includes the usual suspects of getting to sleep and waking up on time, drinking enough water and moving my body.
 But as with anything, there are good weeks and bad weeks.
 Sometimes, bad weeks can become a couple of bad weeks and when this happens, you should take action.